 "Always remember it was I who made this entire journey to San Francisco possible."

 Zeno leaned his head against his chest.
 He felt safe, secure so close to daddy.
 Nothing more.
-He took a deep breath and wrapped his arms around Abel's slender waist, in a silent moment, he was almost happy.
+He took a deep breath and wrapped his arms around Abel's slender waist and was almost happy.

-"I am the best thing that's ever happened to you," Abel reiterated now stroking the boy's kinky black hair.
+"I am the best thing that's ever happened to you," Abel said stroking the boy's kinky black hair.
 "We will never hurt each other or stop sleeping together because we are a permanent couple.
 I told my therapist today that I felt I was ready to make love to you.
 Guess what?
 (An abrupt laugh) Just before you came home tonight I was aroused.
 It's true!
 I am ready to make love to you.
 That's my surprise!
 Reach down right now, my boy!
-Reach down and feel the precious penis that is truly yours.
+Reach down and feel what is truly yours.
 Tonight..."

-But he stopped hearing Zeno snoring softly like a kitten against his chest...
+But he stopped hearing Zeno snoring like a kitten purring softly against his chest...